frank26080115/OpenMV-Astrophotography-Gear/README.md

  5. using the movement-per-day, you can predict the new cartesian coordnate of Polaris for any day.
 You can use Jan 1 2020 as a reference day
  6. convert the new predicted cartesian coordinates back into celestial coordinates

 Noteice that there's no reason to use sidereal time units for this calculation.
-You can, but it offers no advantages and only adds a few extra unneccessary date conversions.
+You can, but it offers no advantages and only adds a few extra unnecessary date conversions.
 However, you do need to understand the Julian Day Number and how to calculate time spans while accounting for leap-years.
 I used the math formula from [http://www.cs.utsa.edu/~cs1063/projects/Spring2011/Project1/jdn-explanation.html](http://www.cs.utsa.edu/~cs1063/projects/Spring2011/Project1/jdn-explanation.html) in my code.

 Unit testing my code and comparing against Stellarium, it showed that for the year 2024, the results were accurate to within 1 arc-second for declination, and 12 arc-minutes for RA.
 This is excellent because it's less than a pixel worth of error.